 Resolving and separately characterizing intra- and extra-axonal compartments in brain tissue has been of long-standing interest in the MRI field (Does, 2018).
 Recently, Veraart et al. (Veraart et al., 2017) estimated subtle differences in R_2 and diffusivity parameters for the intra- and extra-axonal components of human brain white matter by applying a constrained two-component model to data acquired with a conventional relaxation-diffusion correlation protocol relying on the Stejskal-Tanner experiment.
 The obtained R_2 -values differ with less than a factor of two while the D{iso} -values are nearly identical and the D{Δ} -values are 1 (by constraint) and approximately 0.5 for the intra- and extra-cellular compartments, respectively.

-Comparing with the non-parametric distributions in Figure 2, we note that components with such similar properties would be virtually impossible to resolve in our minimally constrained approach despite the additional information added by the b-tensor shape dimension.
+Comparing with the non-parametric distributions in Figure 2, we note that components with such similar properties would

+350 be virtually impossible to resolve in our minimally constrained approach despite the additional information added by the btensor shape dimension.
 The limited resolution is consistent with the fact that Eq.
-(2) states an ill-posed inverse problem accommodating multiple non-unique solutions - probably also including the one with two 'Thin' components as assumed by Veraart et al. We suggest that the unconstrained inversion could be used as a first analysis tool to define the boundaries of a more ambitious model incorporating additional information, e.g. from microanatomy studies that is not directly observable in the MRI data.
+(2) states an ill-posed inverse problem accommodating multiple non-unique solutions - probably also including the one with two 'Thin' components as assumed by Veraart et al. We suggest that the unconstrained inversion could be used as a first analysis tool to define the boundaries of a more ambitious model incorporating additional information, e.g. from microanatomy studies that is not directly observable in

+355 the MRI data.

-This work introduces and demonstrates a novel MRI framework, in which the microscopic heterogeneity of the living human brain is characterized via 5D correlations between the transverse relaxation rate R_2 , isotropic diffusivities $D{\rm iso}$, normalized diffusion anisotropy D{Δ} , and diffusion tensor orientation (θ,φ) .
-The correlations allow model-free estimation of per-voxel relaxation-diffusion distributions $P(R_2,\mathbf{D})$ that combine the chemical sensitivity of R_2 with the link between microstructure and the diffusion metrics.
-The rich information content of $P(R_2,\mathbf{D})$ is reported through a set of 21 unique maps obtained by binning and parameter calculation in the 5D distribution space.
-Being specific to different tissue types while relying on few assumptions, the presented protocol shows promise for explorative neuroscience and clinical studies in which microscopic tissue composition cannot be presumed a priori.
-While the spatial resolution of the data acquired in this work was relatively limited, sacrificing resolution for SNR, there are several avenues to explore in the future, in hardware, acquisition and analysis that will boost the SNR per unit time, thereby increasing the potential for improved resolution.
-From the hardware perspective, the use of ultra-high field (7T and above), and ultra-strong field gradients (Setsompop et al., 2013;Jones et al., 2018), can boost SNR and reduce echo-time-per-unit-b-value, respectively.
-For example, as noted in ref.
-(Jones et al., 2018), for $b{\Delta} = 0$ encoding, the shorter τ{E} afforded by stronger gradients such as those available on a Connectom scanner (300 mT/m) results in an improvement in SNR of approximately 50% compared to that achievable on the system used in this study (80 mT/m gradients).
-From the acquisition perspective, multi-band acquisition schemes (Barth et al., 2016) can speed up overall acquisition times and facilitate a wide brain coverage with smaller voxel-sizes.
-Moreover, replacing the rectilinear echo-planar readout (Turner et al., 1991) with a spiral read-out (Wilm et al., 2017) can help to further reduce the echo time, boosting SNR which could be traded for higher spatial resolution.
-From the analysis side, as noted in the Methods section, no denoising approaches were applied here.
-Recent advances in denoising and/or joint reconstruction (Veraart et al., 2016;Bazin et al., 2019;Wang et al., 2019;Haldar et al., 2020) could further enhance the SNR, allowing resolution to be pushed higher.
-Finally, the presented framework can be merged with MRI fingerprinting methodology (Ma et al., 2013), whose pattern matching algorithms may considerably boost the data inversion speed.
+This work introduces and demonstrates a novel MRI framework, in which the microscopic heterogeneity of the living human brain is characterized via 5D correlations between the transverse relaxation rate R_2 , isotropic diffusivities D{iso} , normalized diffusion anisotropy D{Δ} , and diffusion tensor orientation (θ, φ).
+The correlations allow model-free estimation of per-voxel relaxation-diffusion distributions $P(R_2, \mathbf{D})$ that combine the chemical sensitivity of R_2 with the link between microstructure

+- and the diffusion metrics.
+The rich information content of $P(R_2, \mathbf{D})$ is reported through a set of 21 unique maps obtained by binning and parameter calculation in the 5D distribution space.
+Being specific to different tissue types while relying on few assumptions, the presented protocol shows promise for explorative neuroscience studies in which microscopic tissue composition cannot be presumed a priori.
+While the data in the main text is acquired with a 45 min protocol that is incompatible with the time frame of clinical MRI, the supplementary material includes parameter maps obtained with an - 365 abbreviated protocol in just 15 min.
+By including multi-band acquisition schemes we expect to speed up the acquisition to a clinically viable time of less than 10 min (Barth et al., 2016).
+Furthermore, the presented framework can be merged with MRI fingerprinting methodology (Ma et al., 2013), whose pattern matching algorithms may considerably boost the data inversion speed.

-Data and Code availability
+370 Data and Code availability